Worried you might give your child the wrong medication or make errors in dosage? Use these 6 steps to calm your fears!

 #6 Think Twice Before Giving Over-the-Counter Medication

-You may need to be careful about giving your child unprescribed medication.
-Read through the instruction labels thoroughly.
+You may need to be careful about giving your child unprescribed medication if you want to avoid a trip to the pediatric urgent care.
+That’s why you need to be sure to read through the instruction labels thoroughly.
 Before running out to give your child any OTC (over-the-counter) medication, be sure that your child’s doctor has given you the “Green Light” to do so.
 This is because some medications may have risk factors if mixed with others.

 While we often think we know what’s best for our children, there have been times where what we thought was “okay” had negative side effects.
 Case in point, Heroin used to be administered for pain (ages ago) and Benadryl was looked to in order to soothe a child to sleep during flights.
 The side effects of both can have serious ramifications.